What's the Biggest TV Size for Homes vs. Stadiums?

 Ronald Martinez/Getty Images

-Everyone's heard the cliché about things being bigger in Texas.
-Well, sometimes that's true, several times over.
+Sometimes the cliché about things being bigger in Texas is true.
 The University of Texas went for worldwide recognition when it installed an HDTV at Darrell K Royal-Texas Memorial Stadium.

 Part of $150 million in stadium renovations, the screen needs so much power that the university had to install new power utilities to run it.
-And keeping this baby cool in blistering Texas heat is no easy task; the school bought no fewer than 40 5-ton air-conditioning units to make sure their new toy doesn't fry in the sun [source: Associated Press].
+And keeping this baby cool in blistering Texas heat is no easy task; the school bought no fewer than 40 5-ton air-conditioning units to make sure it doesn't fry in the sun [source: Associated Press].

 While Americans were having most of the outrageous HDTV fun, Japan decided it wanted a piece of the action, too.
 The Tokyo Racecourse, a horse-racing venue, decided to up the huge-HDTV ante.